 The actors’ guild’s two major aid divisions, the SAG-AFTRA Foundation and the SAG-AFTRA Motion Picture Players Welfare Fund (MPPWF), have created a coronavirus response fund to provide assistance to guild members in need of emergency financial aid due to the pandemic.
 The guild advises members that hundreds of applications have already been received and that applicants should wait at least two weeks before hearing a response.
 Applications are being received here.

 The union has also created a comprehensive guide to the federal CARES Act and the unemployment benefits it provides that can be of use to members and non-members alike.
 That information can be found on the guild’s COVID-19 response page here.

 Directors Guild of America

 Like WGA, the DGA will cover all costs for those who need to be tested for coronavirus and will also cover remote treatment from doctors and psychologists as part of their health plan for the duration of the lockdown.
-Members can also apply for short-term, interest free loans through the Directors’ Guild Foundation, which can be found here.
+Members can also apply for short-term, interest-free loans through the Directors’ Guild Foundation while those with less than $10,000 in liquid assets can apply for $1,000 grants.
+Both foundation programs can be found here.

 Teamsters Local 399

 Hollywood’s chapter of the International Brotherhood of Teamsters is offering online chapter meetings and webinars to help members file for unemployment benefits and to provide updates on any changes to health and pension plans, union activities, or general updates on the state of the industry.
 All of these services and more can be found here.